AlphaByte02/FairSplit/README.md

     ```bash
     go tool templ generate
     ```
-    > If you use air there is no need to do it yourself (unless you made a small change when the service is down)
+    > If you use air there is no need to do it yourself (unless you change the files when the service is down)

 ---